Tessa Ganserer: Personal life

-Ganserer is married to Ines Eichmüller and has two sons.
+Ganserer is married to Ines Eichmüller with whom she has two sons.

-Ganserer has not changed her legally recorded name and gender in protest against the German Transsexual Law, which requires two psychological evaluations by court-appointed evaluators to validate a person's transgender identity.
+Ganserer hadn't changed her legally recorded name and gender in protest against the German Transsexual Law, which requires two psychological evaluations by court-appointed evaluators to validate a person's transgender identity.
 Ganserer has described these as "degrading compulsory appraisals".
 The law also used to require sterilization, which was deemed unconstitutional by the Federal Constitutional Court in 2011.

+Since then a new law exists, and on 1 August 2024 Ganserer registered the change of her first name and gender entry with the Zwiesel registry office in order to have it take effect on the day the new Self-Determination Act came into force, 1 November, after the required three-month waiting period.

+This date has since passed, making the change official.